 Snowbirds, students, visitors, new residents, and others may have an auto insurance policy written in another state.
 In those cases, your insurance policy would typically follow the laws of that state rather than Arizona.
 Arizona’s windshield replacement law may not apply, and you may need to pay a deductible on windshield claims.

 Be sure to confirm whether your insurance policy will follow you to Arizona.
-Your insurance policy may be based on you spending the majority of time at the address you listed or require you to update your address within a certain number of days after moving.
+Your insurance policy may be based on you spending the majority of your time at the address you listed or require you to update your address within a certain number of days after moving.
 If you don’t follow the terms of your policy, your coverage may be invalid, and you may have any claims you file denied.

 Talk to a Local Insurance Agent